 - Hemiplegia – one side of the body involved including arm and leg

 Most cerebral palsy cases are diagnosed before the child reaches age 2.
 This is a problem for Maryland birth injury lawyers because the statute of limitations is, arguably anyway, three years on the parents claim, which includes past and future medical treatment and care before the child reaches 18.
-When you prepare a CP case correctly, you need a lot of time to put it together and sometimes conflicted parents hold on to these claims for years before calling an attorney.
+When you prepare a CP case correctly, you need a lot of time to put it together, and sometimes conflicted parents hold on to these claims for years before calling an attorney.

 Value of Cerebral Palsy Claims

 If you look for information about cerebral palsy online, you will find a ton of information from lawyers.
 Most of it is cut and paste nonsense from other websites.
-But you will find a ton of it.
+But you will find a ton.
 Why?
 Cerebral palsy cases may be the most lucrative type of personal injury case.
 This is because the cost of caring for a child with cerebral palsy can quickly reach tens of millions of dollars over the course of a lifetime, not to mention the large pain and suffering awards that these cases can receive from a jury.
 Our law firm handles cerebral palsy cases.
 Most law firms advertising for cerebral palsy cases do not.
 So why are they so hot to trot to get these cases?
 They are hoping for a fee split with the lawyer to whom they refer the case for handling.
 Even a percentage of just one of these cases can be a significant amount of money.
-So if you are a criminal defense lawyer and you get a cerebral palsy birth injury case, you refer it out (to lawyers like us) and you can make more money off that cases the next thousand criminal case that you have.
+So if you are a criminal defense lawyer and you get a cerebral palsy birth injury case, you refer it out (to lawyers like us) and you can make more money off it, and the next thousand criminal cases that you have.

-The settlement value of a cerebral palsy claim varies wildly but we provide more information on the settlement value of cerebral palsy cases than anyone else.
+The settlement value of a cerebral palsy claim varies wildly, but we provide more information on the settlement value of cerebral palsy cases than anyone else.